PLan_CV: Rethinking professorial careers at universities of applied sciences

 In order to recruit professors, you need young researchers.
 That is why TH Köln accompanies doctoral candidates and postdocs in their academic development of competence with the program "Karriere hoch 3".

 Project manager: Dr. Birgit Szczyrba

-The platform PERMEA promotes permeability between the academic world and the business sector.
-Partners from civil society support young scientists to build their career path.
+Achieving more together: The platform promotes permeability between the academic world, the business sector, and civil society by having partners support young researchers in shaping their own career paths.